Driving Rules in Dubai 2026: Before Renting or Driving a Car

 10- Salik Toll System in Dubai

-Salik is Dubai’s electronic toll system.
+Salik toll system is Dubai’s electronic toll collection network.
 If you rent a car, the vehicle already has a pre-installed Salik tag, so you don’t need to buy your own.
 Every time you pass a Salik gate, the toll is automatically deducted from the car’s account; you don’t stop or pay cash.

 11- Serious Violations Rules in Dubai